Vortex states in an acoustic Weyl crystal with a topological lattice defect: Lattice Design

 where $\tau_i$ ($\sigma_i$) denotes valley (sublattice) Pauli matrices, we have rescaled each spatial coordinate so that the group velocity is unity, and $k_z$ is the wavenumber in the $z$ direction.
-With the introduction of the TLD, $k_z$ remains a good quantum number; in the $x$-$y$ plane, the distortion introduced by the TLD can be modelled as a matrix-valued gauge field that mixes the two valleys \cite{Ruegg2013}.
-The effective Hamiltonian can be brought back into block-diagonal form by a unitary transformation \cite{Ruegg2013}.
-In each block, the effective Hamiltonian has the form of Eq.~\eqref{H0} but modified by
+With the introduction of the TLD, $k_z$ remains a good quantum number; in the $x$-$y$ plane, the distortion introduced by the TLD can be modelled as a matrix-valued gauge field \cite{Ruegg2013} that mixes the valleys (i.e., $K$ with $K'$ and $H$ with $H'$).
+The effective Hamiltonian can be brought back into block-diagonal form by a unitary transformation \cite{Ruegg2013}, whereby the Hamiltonian for each block has the form of Eq.~\eqref{H0} but modified by

 where $\tau' = \pm 1$ is the block index, $r$ is the radial coordinate and $\mathbf{e}_\theta$ is the azimuthal unit vector in the unfolded space, and the factor $\Omega = 5/6$ is the number of undeleted wedges.
-Unlike previously studied strain-induced pseudo-magnetic fluxes in Weyl semimetals \cite{jia2019, peri2019}, the pseudo-magnetic flux here is strongly localised \cite{Ruegg2013, Gonzalez1993}.
-And unlike previous studies of pseudo-magnetic fluxes generated by screw dislocations, the pseudo-magnetic flux is $k_z$-independent \cite{Ran2009, sumiyoshi2016}.
+Unlike previously studied strain-induced pseudo-magnetic fluxes in Weyl semimetals \cite{jia2019, peri2019, ilan2019}, the pseudo-magnetic flux here is strongly localised \cite{Ruegg2013, Gonzalez1993}.
+Moreover, unlike previous studies of pseudo-magnetic fluxes generated by screw dislocations, the pseudo-magnetic flux is $k_z$-independent \cite{Ran2009, sumiyoshi2016}.

-The pseudo-magnetic flux gives rise to topologically protected chiral defect states.
-For each $k_z > 0$, one can show that there is a single bound solution (among the two Weyl Hamiltonians) localised around $r = 0$ \cite{Ran2009, Ruegg2013}.
-This remains true even when $k_z$ is non-perturbative: for fixed $k_z$, the lattice in the absence of the TLD maps to a 2D Chern insulator whose Chern numbers switch sign with $k_z$ (the gap closes at $0$ and $\pm \pi/L$).
-When the TLD is introduced into each 2D Chern insulator via the cut-and-glue construction, for $0 < k_z < \pi/L$ there arises a family of defect-like modes that occupy a single valley and continuously connect the projections of the $K$ and $H$ points onto $k_z$.
-Their counterparts under time reversal occupy the other valley at negative $k_z$, and connect the projections of $K'$ and $H'$.
-For further details of the derivation of the pseudo-magnetic flux, refer to Supplementary Section II.
+Hence, viewed from 2D, the pseudo-magnetic flux induces topologically protected chiral defect states.
+For each $k_z > 0$, one can show \cite{Ran2009, Ruegg2013} that there is a single bound solution (among the two Weyl Hamiltonians) localised at $r = 0$.
+This remains true even when $k_z$ is non-perturbative.
+For fixed $k_z$, the lattice in the absence of the TLD maps to a 2D Chern insulator whose Chern numbers switch sign with $k_z$ (the gap closes at $0$ and $\pm \pi/L$); upon introducing the TLD via the cut-and-glue construction, one of the two sub-blocks in the effective Hamiltonian ($\tau' = 1$ for $0 < k_z < \pi/L$, and $\tau' = -1$ for $-\pi/L < k_z < 0$) exhibits a solution that is localised to the TLD\cite{Ruegg2013}.
+As we vary $k_z$, this family of solutions spans the projections of the Weyl points at $K$($K'$) and $H$($H'$).
+Note that the overall acoustic structure preserves time-reversal symmetry ($T$), but the individual Hamiltonian sub-blocks effectively break $T$; the defect mode at $-k_z$ thus serves as the time-reversed counterpart of the defect mode at $k_z$, with opposite chirality.
+For further details, refer to Supplementary Section II.